SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/URD.md

 - Foster effective communication throughout the project.

  2.2 **End Users ( Interests / Needs )**
+ **Viewers:**
 - Seamless access to a diverse range of original and exclusive content.
 - User-friendly interface across devices.
 - High-quality streaming experiences.
 - Engaging storytelling and innovative features.
 - Seamless integration with Galaxy devices and services.

+ **Admins:**
+- Manage user accounts and subscriptions
+- Manage content overall running in the app
+- Verify and filter content based on their genre
+- Monitor and manage feedbacks and perform analysis on its improvements.
+- Provide the analysis reports and improvement steps to the development team

  2.3 **Development Team ( Interests / Goals )**